What is Business Risk?

 1. Avoid the risk

-It may sound ironic to avoid the risk when we say that it is inevitable.
-But what is meant here is that companies should go the other way, instead of the one that leads to the risk.
+It may sound ironic to suggest avoiding the risk when we say that it is inevitable.
+But what is meant here is that companies should avoid specific risks when possible.
 Managers should think of alternatives in order to not have to face the risk.

 2. Prevent the risk

 In the example of the delivery truck above, it would help prevent the risk if companies check on the weather prior to sending out deliveries in order to make sure they reach their destination safely.
-If there is a deemed risk, then they should prevent it from happening.
+If there is a deemed risk, then they should act to prevent it from happening – for example, by halting deliveries during severe weather.

 Sometimes, there are risks that cannot be avoided or prevented.
-Companies can choose to retain said risks while putting up safety nets.
-For example, since all businesses need to access the internet where hackers abound, they may put stronger firewalls and other protective measures to ensure their company’s safety.
+Companies can choose to contain said risks while putting up safety nets.
+For example, since all businesses need to access the internet, where hackers abound, they may put stronger firewalls and other protective measures in place to ensure their company’s safety.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.